 Katherine Puckett, PhD, MS, MSW, LCSW, Director of the Department of Mind-Body Medicine at our Chicago-area hospital, suggests that we try a different approach to starting the new year.
 One idea is to take a page from the Japanese, who consider New Year the most important holiday of the year.
 They traditionally view each year as a distinct time period, with each new year offering a fresh start.
 Many Japanese families even hold bonenkai parties— or “year forgetting parties”—to celebrate leaving the old year’s worries and troubles behind.

-To help you welcome 2018 with a positive outlook and a fresh start, Dr. Puckett offers these tips:
+To help you welcome the new year with a positive outlook and a fresh start, Dr. Puckett offers these tips:

 Pick a word or theme for the year.
 “Think about your overall goals for your life, how you want to live your best life,” Dr. Puckett says.
 “Focus on what’s really important to you as a human being, and make that your theme for the year.”
 Your goal can be as simple as a single word—kindness, freedom, generosity—or it can be theme, like: a healthier you.